venkatkarthick/Interview_Prep/src/HLD/GrokkingSDI/M_Yelp/yelp.md

 # Yelp

-- Tell me this logic in more understandable and revvisable format for System design interviews with flashcards for quick revision.
+- Tell me this logic in more understandable and revisable format for System design interviews for quick revision.
 It is for Yelp design

 ## ✅ 1.
 Why Yelp / Proximity Server?